 If your award included student employment (‘work-study’ or ‘student employment’), you will be able to work a specified number of hours on campus during the academic year.
 These earnings can help offset the cost of college.
 Your wages are not subtracted from your bill at the beginning of each semester because they are earned by you as you work the hours over the course of a semester.
-You may choose either to receive your earnings directly or to sign over all or part of your earnings toward your bill for the following semester.
+You may choose either to receive your earnings directly or make payments towards your bill through Self-Service.

 Pay varies by position.
 To continue campus employment, a student must maintain satisfactory academic progress, be enrolled as a full-time student, be a good campus citizen, and perform all assigned duties in a satisfactory manner.

 The American Opportunity and Lifetime Learning Tax Credits can help offset the cost of tuition by reducing the amount of your income tax.
 Visit studentaid.ed.gov to learn more about these and other education tax benefits which can help maximize college savings or provide income tax relief for tuition and student loan interest payments.